open-wc/open-wc/packages/eslint-plugin-lit-a11y/docs/rules/scope.md

 # scope

-Enforce scope attribute is only used on &lt;th&gt; elements.
+Enforce scope attribute is only used on &lt;th&gt; elements and on custom elements.
-The scope attribute may only be used on `<th>` elements.
+The scope attribute may only be used on `<th>` elements or custom elements and the valid values are 'col', 'row', 'colgroup' or 'rowgroup'.

 ## Rule Details